 The Andromeda Galaxy is the farthest celestial object that can be seen with the naked eye.
 (It is 2.5 million light years from Earth!)
 And it’s also the closest galaxy to ours.
 Interestingly, the two galaxies are headed towards each other.
 They will collide and likely merge in about 4 billion years.

 The Andromeda Galaxy’s center is very bright.
 However, due to its distance, it appears quite faint and dim in the eyepiece.
 So, it can be tricky and frustrating for a beginner to find it.
 Also, since it is such a colossal galaxy, it probably won’t fit into the view of your telescope in its entirety.

 For best results in the northern hemisphere, look at it in the fall and winter, because these are the times that the Andromeda Galaxy and the Earth are best aligned for good viewing.
 The best way of finding it is by using an app on your smartphone (or looking at a star chart).
 A good rule of thumb is that it is located just ahead of the ‘W’ formation of the Cassiopeia constellation.

-(Note: Andromeda is visible at different times from both the southern and the northern hemisphere.
+Be aware that Andromeda is visible at different times from both the southern and the northern hemisphere.
 For the northern hemisphere, the best viewing is from August to February.
-In the southern hemisphere, October to December.)
+In the southern hemisphere, October to December.